2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Theory

 \subsection{Collision risk assessment}

-Estimating the collision risk with nearby target ships is a core task in maritime guidance, navigation, and control systems \citep{ozturk2019individual}.
-In the maritime literature, two concepts hold special importance.
+Estimating the collision risk with nearby target ships is a core task \rdd{of ASVs} \citep{ozturk2019individual}.
+In the literature, two concepts hold special importance.
 The first concept, the \emph{ship domain}, was originally introduced by \cite{toyoda1971marine} and specifies a safe area around a vessel that should not be entered by any other ship.
 While various shapes of ship domains have been explored in the literature \citep{szlapczynski2017review}, we adopt a symmetric domain configuration that allows for one ship length of space in front of the USV's bow, and one ship width to the USV's starboard, stern, and port side.
 Furthermore, we define a collision event when the midship position of a target ship is at or inside our own ship's ship domain.

-The second concept is the \emph{closest point of approach} (CPA) \citep{lenart1983collision}, which includes the measures distance (DCPA) and time (TCPA) to the closest point of approach.
+The second concept is the \emph{closest point of approach} (CPA) \citep{lenart1983collision}, which includes the measures distance (DCPA) and time (TCPA) to the \rdd{CPA}.
 The CPA quantifies the criticality of a scenario by assuming that both the own ship and the target ship maintain their speed and course.
 Several recent studies have built upon these two concepts and defined specific collision risk metrics to assess the severity of a situation \citep{mou2010study, ha2021quantitative, waltz2022spatial}.